Vidaamuyarchi: Casting

+Vidaamuyarchi marks the second joint collaboration between Ajith Kumar (left), Arjun (middle), and Trisha (right) after Mankatha (2011).

 In addition to his usual salt-and-pepper look, Ajith would sport a full-black hairstyle for his character in flashback portions, with certain scenes shot after his weight loss regime due to his involvement in the 24H Series.
 Sanjay Dutt was initially reported to play the main antagonist in his second Tamil film after Leo (2023).
 However, Arjun was instead confirmed, marking his reunion with Ajith after Mankatha (2011).
 Arjun Das was initially reported to be considered for the secondary antagonist, but as he was allegedly unable to allocate dates for the film, he was reportedly replaced by Arav, who previously collaborated with Magizh on Kalaga Thalaivan (2022).
 Arun Vijay was reported to play an important role in the film but declined due to his busy schedule.

 Tamannaah Bhatia was initially reported to play the female lead; however, Trisha, who would pair opposite Ajith for the fifth time following Ji (2005), Kireedam (2007), Mankatha and Yennai Arindhaal (2015), was instead announced.
 Huma Qureshi, who earlier acted with Ajith in Valimai (2022), was reportedly considered for an important role.
 However, Regena Cassandrra was eventually cast in that role.
 In July 2024, Azerbaijani media reported that several local actors were a part of the film including Vidadi Hasanov and Javanshir Hadiyev.
 In August 2024, the production house announced the involvement of actors Nikhil Nair, Ganesh Saravanan and Dasarathi in prominent roles.
 Later, that December, Ramya Subramanian confirmed her presence in the film.